A Lucky Child: Early life

 In 1938 or early 1939, the Buergenthal's hotel was confiscated by the Hlinka Guard, a Slovak fascist party, and the family eventually moved to Katowice, Poland.
 At the time, Thomas was five years old.
 When Germany invaded Poland, the family sought refuge in Kielce, Poland, a city with a large Jewish population (then 25,000).
-When the ghetto of Kielce was established by order of the Schutzpolizei, the Buergenthals did not have to move since their one-room apartment (they were now nearly destitute) was located in the area which became designated as the ghetto of Kielce.
+When the Kielce Ghetto was established by order of the Schutzpolizei, the Buergenthals did not have to move since their one-room apartment (they were now nearly destitute) was located in the area which became designated as the ghetto of Kielce.

 Life in the ghetto was difficult because of both the shortage of food and the increasing paranoia brought on by random German razzias, or raids.
 There were also informants ready to denounce other ghetto residents to the Germans for any kind of edge for themselves.
 "Yes, the walls have ears", Buergenthal senior would often say.
 Initially in the Kielce Ghetto, Mundek worked as a cook's helper.
 The irony of his investment banker father working as an assistant cook was lost on the young Thomas.
 Subsequently, Tommy's father was put in charge of the Werkstatt, or ghetto factory, just outside the ghetto walls.

-In an early morning in August 1942, when the liquidation of the Kielce ghetto began, Thomas' father bluffed his way out of the ghetto, Werkstatt papers in hand, with his family and a handful of workers in tow, to avoid immediate deportation to the Treblinka extermination camp.
+In an early morning in August 1942, when the liquidation of the Kielce Ghetto began, Thomas' father bluffed his way out of the ghetto, Werkstatt papers in hand, with his family and a handful of workers in tow, to avoid immediate deportation to the Treblinka extermination camp.
 This was young Thomas' first brush with death.
 The surviving residents of the ghetto ended up in the Arbeitslager or work camp, in a small portion of the original ghetto.
 During the ultimate liquidation of the Arbeitslager, children were torn from their mothers and murdered in gruesome fashion in the Jewish cemetery of Kielce.
 During the roundup Mundek marched up to the commandant holding little Tommy's hand when young Thomas blurted out "Herr Hauptmann, ich kann arbeiten" – "Captain, I can work", and the skeptical commandant replied "That we shall soon see", and young Thomas was saved from certain death a second time.

 Thomas' family were now transferred to a large saw mill in Henryków, Świętokrzyskie Voivodeship, where young Thomas, because of his Polish and German language skills, was hired as an errand boy to the whip wielding city and mill manager, a German named Fuss.
 In this role nine-year-old Tommy, having advance warning of Fuss' surprise visits, warned mill workers and saved quite a few from severe beatings.
 Witnessing beatings and hangings of factory workers in Henrykow, Tommy nevertheless witnessed, on the parts of some of the victims acts of bravery and gallantry which gave rise to his growing conviction that, "Moral resistance in the face of evil is no less courageous than physical resistance."